MonoGame/MonoGame.Samples/FuelCell/Documentation/3-FuelCell-Casting Call.md

 }
 ```

+As usual, the Fuel Carrier data members are specific to the class.
+In this case, there is:

+- A `ForwardDirection` property that stores the current direction (in radians) that the fuel carrier is facing.
+This property is also used by the camera class to orientate along the same vector.
+- The `MaxRange` member is used later to prevent the fuel carrier from driving off the playing field.
+This is something that would completely break the gameplay illusion.

+As mentioned earlier, the methods are similar to the implementation code for the fuel cell and barrier classes.
+However, in the next part, you will add code that allows the player to drive the fuel carrier around the playing field.
+In fact, the fuel carrier has the singular honor of being the only moving part in the game!

-Implement the `Draw` method by adding the following code to the `FuelCarrier` class declaration:
+Finally, implement the `Draw` method by adding the following code to the `FuelCarrier` class declaration:

 ```csharp
 public void Draw(Matrix view, Matrix projection)